Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 ### Improving Image Quality
 We attempted to improve image quality by trying different training procedures.
+The first number in the PSNR columns is calculating the PSNR of the output of the super-resolution part of the network to 1080p 1spp.

 | Experiments   | Train Loss        | Train PSNR  | Val Loss          | Val PSNR    |
 |:---------------:|:-------------------:|:-------------:|:-------------------:|:-------------:|